skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+- something here about broader significance of understanding practice-research? diversify epistemics.
+Why should it matter that this research is done.

+limits of understanding.

+Edward Snowden wrote that when he was a child, the _unforgettable experience_ was "not yet a threateningly literal technological description, but a [...] prescription of significance."[-@snowden_permanent_2019 n.p.]
+His words are a reminder that even as we are overwhelmed by data, there remain experiences that are beyond data, and beyond understanding. _Finger Pointing Moon_ examines the line between what is able to be known and what is not.
+It is a line we all are navigating: truth, fake news, trusted sources, indescribable experiences, filter bubbles, and the radically analogue sensations of the human body.
+Although _Finger Pointing Moon_ addresses a niche concern -- the epistemic limits of artistic practice-research -- the diverse outputs proposed in the project also reveal how understanding and acknowledging epistemic limits are vital to the wider public.

+Practice-research has four key methodological characteristics: i) it is first-person, and involves self-critical reflection, ii) it involves repetition through artistic practice;[@blythe_framework_2016] iii) it has a contested relationship to language and dissemination;[@thomson_practice_2003] and iv) it involves ambiguous or hidden experiences.[@freeman_blood_2010]

+and no limits to the vagueness of these claims.

+The conception and design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that practice-research is not adequately tuned to recognising changes resulting from research-focused artistic practices; ii) body-based practices provide a valuable methodological microscope through which to investigate the epistemic complexity of practice-research.

+2) How might these understandings be shared and articulated?
+The second question has been examined in detail through research into documentation and archives.[e.g. @heathfield_shattered_1997; @lycouris_documentation_2000; @reason_documentation_2006] However, the first question has been controversial and under-examined for nearly 30 years.
+The aim of _Finger Pointing Moon_ is to tackle this first fundamental epistemic question.

+The long-standing problem is that these epistemic claims are built on a house of cards.

+The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[@borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices, and there are no limits to unfalsifiable claims to understanding and no limits to the vagueness of these claims.
+In other words, if all practice-research is presentable as truth -- even in the sense that "truth is aspirational"[@ingold_search_2018 n.p.] -- then it is failing as an approach to recognising new understandings.

 The images for exhibitions (Outputs 3 and 4) will be collected as print-suitable 300dpi jpgs.
 This is a common, flexible and future-proof form of image compression.

 The Discourse Forum software is open-source and will be hosted and managed by CovUni (Output 9).
 It will house user-generated text and web-based media (markdown text files, gifs, jpgs),